 Do remember, when you store your tomatoes on the counter, keep them out of direct sunlight, and no matter where they are, store them stem-side-up -- the former will prevent uneven ripening, and the latter will prevent bruising.
 The flesh around the stem is the tenderest part.

-For more information on tomatoes and storing all sorts of fruit, look over the links on the next page.
+For more information on tomatoes and storing all sorts of fruit, look over the links below.

 - Cooking with Tomatoes

 - The Great Tomato Debate: Sliced, Diced or Whole?

 - Why is a Tomato Called a Love Apple?

 - 5 Foods You Should Grow in Your Own Backyard